-The Center of Reproductive Medicine will honor your losses and your feelings.
-We also understand that recurrent miscarriage is a serious medical issue.
-We don't want to see you continue to suffer, so let us help you figure out what's behind these recurrent miscarriages.
+We don't want to see you continue to suffer, so let our fertility specialists help you figure out what's behind these multiple miscarriages.

 Most miscarriages are caused by genetic abnormalities in the developing embryo that would have made it impossible for the baby to live a normal life.
 This is nature's way of preventing serious defects from making their way into the gene pool, so take heart; the miscarriage is not your fault, and there is nothing you could have done to prevent it.

 After you have a miscarriage, particularly if the miscarriage is later on in the first trimester, you may be able to request genetic testing of the embryo.
 Your doctor may also conduct tests on you to evaluate whether an infection or some other issue contributed to the miscarriage.

 Because miscarriages are so common, doctors won't diagnose a woman with recurrent miscarriage until she has had three or more miscarriages in a row.
 When this happens, it suggests a chronic issue -- not a one-time genetic anomaly -- is at play.